litestar-org/litestar/docs/lib/usage/the-starlite-app.rst

 Initializing Application State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can pass an object from which the application state will be instantiated using the ``initial_state`` kwarg of the Starlite constructor:
+To seed application state, you can pass a :class:`State <.datastructures.state.State>` object to the ``state`` kwarg of the Starlite constructor:

 .. literalinclude:: /examples/application_state/passing_initial_state.py
     :caption: Using Application State